A Comprehensive Approach to TMJD

 What is Intra Oral Massage?

 Have you ever had a massage… inside your mouth?!
 Intra oral massage work simply means that the muscles being targeted for treatment are accessed by the therapist inside the patient’s mouth.
-The therapist wears a medical exam glove and slowly and gently treating the targeted muscle with light pressure.
+The therapist wears a medical exam glove and slowly and gently treats the targeted muscle with light pressure.
 This treatment is in no way painful or aggressive.

 See our YouTube video below to learn more about what to expect with intra oral massage therapy work.
 The technique used in this video is myofascial release work.
-The work is very gentle, slow and painless for the client.
+The work is very gentle, slow, and painless for the client.
 Several sessions are recommended for best results.